In order to apply to the Diagnostic Medical Sonography Program at Weatherford College, you must complete the following:

 4. Points for prior medical work experience

-Proof of experience is required: 5 points per year of experience with a maximum of 15 points allowed.
+- 5 points per year of *full-time work experience that involves **direct patient care.
+Maximum of 15 points allowed.

 5. HESI A2 Assessment test scores